 Made out of wood, the T Express is the “World’s Steepest Roller Coaster” with a top speed of 104km/h.
 This roller coaster is also featured in Korean’s most famous variety show, the Running Man.
 As everyone wants to scream their hearts out in T Express, you will expect long waiting time for the ride.
 Unfortunately, reservations are only allowed in Everland until 3 pm.
 So, are you daring enough to take this ride down?

 Integrated With Wildlife Experience, Zoo Topia

 Zoo Topia is the fifth theme zone and very popular among families.
-There are two must-try adventures to complete up the experiences in Zoo Topia.
+There are two must-try adventures to complete the experiences in Zoo Topia.
 They are Safari World and Lost Valley Adventure.
 Step into the Safari World by taking a ride in the safari bus.
-With caged windows, visitors can get really close with wildlife animals such as the white tigers, tigers and bears in their contained habitat.
+With caged windows, visitors can get close to wildlife animals such as the white tigers, tigers and bears in their contained habitat.

 For Lost Valley Adventure, you will get to touch and feed animals such as giraffes, goats and sheep.
 In total, there are over 200 unique species in Zoo Topia.

 The duration for each ride is about 10 minutes, but the waiting time could be as long as 40 minutes.
 Therefore, I would strongly recommend families to visit Zoo Topia first when entering Everland.

 There are other highlights in Zoo Topia which are worth visiting.
 There are the Panda World, Friendly Ranch and Bird Paradise.
 The pandas are given by the Chinese President, Xi Jinping, as a symbol of friendship between China and Korea.
 During Everland’s 40th anniversary this year, the pandas made their first appearance to the public.

 Everland lives up to its name for being one of the most popular theme park attractions in the world.
 Exclusively in South Korea, this theme park has a good balance of activities and attractions for children and adults.